 Another symptom of Alzheimer’s is dementia.
 One of the main characteristics of dementia is a gradual decline in mental ability, which may have serious consequences in people’s daily life.
 For example, people with dementia are likely to have problems with remembering if and when they washed their clothes.
 They may forget to lock the door, or have trouble with keeping track of preparing their meals.

 To keep them safe, we can use specific Smart Home sensors to prevent the senior from particular issues.
 For example, you can install a water leak detector to the laundry room.
 In case of any unexpected water leak the detector can send out notifications to your email or warn you through the hub’s voice message.
 You can also set up a smart smoke detector, which will automatically shut off the stoves when the smoke is detected.
-As well as you can install a smart door lock which will be automatically lock a door at certain point of time every evening.
+As well as you can install a smart door lock which will automatically lock a door at certain point of time every evening.

 In addition, elderly people are more likely to experience falls not only as the diagnosis of Alzheimer’s, but also as a result of general blood pressure issues which cause balance issues.